Black residents of Elizabeth City, N.C., thought police violence happened in other places. Then it came to their town.

 After blocking a major intersection for more than an hour, some protesters wanted to go find the mayor’s house.
 But Adkins counseled against it.
 Too threatening, he said.

-Instead, the multiracial, multigenerational army turned back downtown and shut down access to the main bridge over the Pasquotank River.
+Instead, the multiracial, multigenerational group turned back downtown and shut down access to the main bridge over the Pasquotank River.

 As 8 p.m. approached with the crowd milling at the foot of the bridge, city police stationed several blocks away in two directions began playing taped warnings to disperse or “you may be arrested or subject to other police action.”